FBoucher/stream-projects/Streams/2020-07-10-Stream112-CloudBot.md

 00:00:00 Intro
 00:00:10 Bonjour, Hi!
+00:01:17 Pnan of the day
+00:09:38 Working on CB#11 - Set all user to lowercase 00:43:44 Learnig Nodejs working on CB#15 - Save Results
+02:13:10 Wrapping-up

 Project
 -------

-All the code for this project is available on GitHub: Azure Url Shortener - https://github.com/FBoucher/AzUrlShortener
+All the code for this project is available on GitHub: CloudBot - https://github.com/FBoucher/CloudBot